george-GPT/JavaScript-Quick-Reference/JavaScript-Quick-Reference.md

 Fundamental number-related functionalities in JavaScript.

+### What is an Integer?

+An integer is a whole number without any fractional or decimal parts, such as -1, 0, or 42.
+It's used in scenarios requiring countable quantities, like loop counters, array indexes, or any situation where partial values don't make sense.

+### What is a Floating-Point Number?

+A floating-point number includes decimal parts, allowing for the representation of fractions and precise measurements, like 3.14 or -0.01.
+Useful in calculations requiring high precision, such as financial transactions, scientific computations, or any scenario where small, incremental values matter.

 ### parseInt(string, radix)

 - `parseInt("10", 10);` Converts the string "10" to an integer (base 10).